-The Biostatistics Core has its academic home in the School of Graduate Studies and Research and provides statistical services to all Meharry faculty, staff and students engaged in research as well as collaborators outside Meharry.
+The Biostatistics Core has its academic home in the School of Graduate Studies and provides statistical support and services (i.e. statistical methodology and study design, sample size determination/power analysis, statistical analysis plan, data analytics, interpretation of results) using state of the art statistical methods and software to all Meharry faculty, staff, and students engaged in research as well as collaborators outside Meharry Medical College.

 Consulting services are offered for a fee.
 The Biostatistics Core will determine the time it will take to complete the project, and present the associated fee for the requested support to the investigator.
 Collaborative projects should fund a biostatistician’s effort in one of the following ways:

-CRISALIS Bioinformatics, BioMedical Informatics, and Proteomics services incorporate existing & emerging research technologies for Bioinformatics, Computational Biology, Clinical & Health Informatics, Big Data and “Omics” level data analysis.
+The Meharry RCMI BioMedical Informatics Core provides services and expertise in existing & emerging research technologies for Bioinformatics, Computational Biology, Clinical & Health Informatics, Band Multi-Omics data analysis.